raganwald/raganwald.github.com/_posts/2014-04-25-everything-is-a-value.md

 Functions-as-values is a powerful idea.
 And people often look at the idea of functions-as-values and think, "Oh, JavaScript is a functional programming language."
 No. JavaScript is an everything-is-a-value language.
 So instead of passing some boolean around and then writing some code saying "if true, do this, if false, do that," you just pass a function that does *this*, or you pass a function that does *that*.

+> Objects aren't some different paradigm.
+There is no tension between JavaScript the functional language and JavaScript the object-oriented language

-Objects aren't something different.
+Objects aren't some different paradigm.
 There is no tension between JavaScript the functional language and JavaScript the object-oriented language.
-When you see Javascript the everything-is-a-value language, you see that objects are a natural growth of the idea that everything can be made into an explicit value, even things with behaviour.
+When you see JavaScript the everything-is-a-value language, you see that objects are a natural growth of the idea that everything can be made into an explicit value, even things with behaviour.

 One example concerns [state machines][ssm].
 We *could* implement a cell in [Conway's Game of Life][gol] using `if` statements and a boolean property to determine whether the cell was alive or dead:[^4r]